 After selecting the leaf and all the elements on it, place them over your text.
 I placed mine over the first letter of the word.

-Copy (Command + C) the leaf and elements, except the lady bug, and Paste (Command + V).
-Flip the leaf horizontally and scale down the leaf.
-When scaling you don't have to constrain the proportions, this helps the leaf look different from the other.
+Copy (Command-C) the leaf and elements, except the ladybug, and Paste (Command-V).
+Flip the leaf horizontally and scale it down.
+When scaling, you don't have to constrain the proportions—this helps the leaf look different from the others.
 Repeat this step a couple of times around the text.

 6. Add Detailing to Refine the Design

-For the other leaves we are going to create an Art Brush.
-You can draw these elements with the Pen Tool (P), but you'll find it more consistent and easier to use a brush.
+For the other leaves, we are going to create an Art Brush.
+You can draw these elements with the Pen Tool (P), but you'll find it easier and more consistent to use a brush.

 With your new brush, make a swirl shape for a leaf blade.
-You might need to change the stroke of the brush if it looks to small or too big.
+You might need to change the stroke of the brush if it looks too small or too big.
 When you get a stroke you like, go to Object > Expand.
 You will also want to clean up the unfilled stroke.
-An easy way to do this is to go Object > Path > Clean Up.
-Also, make sure all the check boxes are checked and press OK.
+An easy way to do this is to go to Object > Path > Clean Up.
+Make sure all the boxes are checked, and press OK.

 Select the expanded brush shape and create a Linear Gradient with the same swatches as the original text gradient.